asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 tags: ['pair programming']
 ---

 The advice for development teams practicing pair programming has long been that as long as two developers see the code that counts as the code review.
 One benefit of pair programming was that the need to have separate code reviews was unnecessary and even wasteful.
-I took this advice for a long time even in light of the fact that there were specific scenarios where it failed me and my team.
+I took this advice for a long time even when faced with the fact that there were specific scenarios where it failed me and my team.
 The twelve XP practices are brilliant and I contend that they would dramatically improve any development team that took the time to master them.
 I am a huge proponent of XP (including Pair Programming) and it remains one of my passions.
 However, in most cases I don't think pair programming should be considered a substitute for a code review.

 There is still a contingent of people who believe this.
 I often see blog posts recommending increasing team efficiency by replacing code reviews with pair programming.
 I even saw a conversation between some of the original XP practitioners stating that the pull request code review model was wasteful for teams that pair program.
 Being on a team that does both I have to disagree.
-I have found that combining these practices have been incredibly helpful for our team.
+I have found that combining these practices have been incredibly helpful for my team.

 <div class="well">
 	<h6>The Twelve XP Practices</h6>